jsalinasf/cheat_sheets/kubernetesCommands.md

 			type: front-end

-* spec: Provides additional information for the type of object we are creating (refer to kind)
+* spec: Provides additional information for the type of object we are creating (refer to kind).
+It is goind to be different for different objects.
+It is a dictionary.

+	spec: (It is a dictionary)
+		containers: (It is a list/array)
+			- name: nginx  (The dash indicates that this is the first item on the list)
+			  image: nginx